neutrinonerd3333/ezmock/README.md

 ```
 This step should install all necessary dependencies.

-Next, edit the hardcoded paths `PLANCK15PK_PATH` and `EZMOCK_BINARY_PATH` in `ezmock/ezmock_job.py`
+Next, edit the hardcoded path `EZMOCK_BINARY_PATH` in `ezmock/ezmock_job.py`
-to point to your linear PK file
+to point to your EZmock binary.
-and your EZmock binary.
-These are used as defaults in the code.
+If you want to compute bispectra with this code,
+build Cheng Zhao's `bispec` script and edit `BISPEC_BINARY` in `ezmock/ezmock_job.py`.

-Then, edit the Slurm batch script template in the `templates` directory to fit
+Then, create a Slurm batch script template `ezmock-multisubmit-template.sbatch`
-your Slurm needs.
+in the `templates` directory to fit your Slurm needs.
+There are some examples in the directory; you should basically only need to modify the slurm options.
-In particular, make sure to edit the following options:
+Make sure to edit the following options:
 * `--output` and `--error` should point to your desired Slurm output paths
 * `--cpus-per-task` (on NERSC, for example, it's often better to have this be _twice_ the number of OpenMP threads)
 * `--partition`